devroopsaha744/Dinesh-FitChat/README.md

-# Chikitsak
+# Dinesh
-This is a RAG based chatbot that acts like a doctor.
+This is a RAG based chatbot that acts like a fitness trainer